acorncss/bashMenuSystem/README.md

 + I wanted some colour
 + I wanted the quit and exit command to be consistently the same letter q and x

-So i built my own menu and happy to share!
+So I built my own menu and happy to share!

 [Download menu.sh](https://raw.githubusercontent.com/srvr-au/bashMenuSystem/main/menu.sh) and add it to your projects.

-Donation: If you use bashMenuSystem a donation would be appreciated.
+Donation: If you use Bash Menu a donation would be appreciated.
 Give according to your means. https://www.paypal.com/donate?hosted_button_id=P8USAAG7U2T28

 Download the script and run it.
 Script contains functions and examples.